♥ How to Beat Your Atrial Fibrillation ♥ An Introduction to A-Fib

 Always ask yourself, "Who is paying for this website?
 And what is their agenda?— Steve S. Ryan, A-Fib Free since 1998

-♥ Online Resources (Part 1): A-Fib Discussion Groups & Message Boards
+♥ Online Resources (Part 1): A-Fib Patients Support and Discussion Forums

 These groups are free, but usually require registration before you can post messages or even read the messages.
 All are good for posting messages and searching for responses.
 But each is unique.
 Membership numbers vary greatly.
 Some offer useful databases of information.
 And while some are focused on a specific type of A-Fib, they often cover many subjects relevant to anyone with A-Fib.
 (Listed in alphabetical order)